 When a disaster hits, we want every neighborhood in Miami to be able to spring to action and access resources immediately.

-The goal of the Fund is to minimize the time it takes for nonprofits to receive resources after a disaster from 14 days to two days, reduce costs by 600%, and ready the philanthropic and nonprofit community at the start of each hurricane season with a preemptive, permanent source of support.
+The goal of the Fund is to minimize the time it takes for nonprofits to receive resources after a disaster from 14 days to two days, reduce costs by 600%, and ready the philanthropic and nonprofit community at the start of each hurricane season and before a disaster strikes with a preemptive, permanent source of support.

 When it comes to disasters, we need to stand together.
 The Miami Disaster Resilience Fund is a collaborative of philanthropic, public and private partners.

-- Premier Partners: Kenneth C. Griffin and Daniel R. Lewis & Valerie Dillon
+- Premier Partners: Kenneth C. Griffin, Daniel R. Lewis,

-- With the Support of: City of Miami, City of Miami Beach, Greater Miami Jewish Federation, and Univision
+- With the Support of: City of Miami, City of Miami Beach, Greater Miami Jewish Federation, Miami-Dade County, Univision